This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Seek care immediately if:

 - Your child has a high fever or any behavior changes that concern you.

 - You have questions or concerns about the hepatitis A vaccine.

-- He was exposed to hepatitis A within the past 2 weeks
+- Was exposed to hepatitis A within the past 2 weeks

 Who should not get the hepatitis A vaccine or should wait to get it:

-If your child is sick, wait to get the vaccine until his symptoms go away.
-Do not let him get a second dose if he had a severe allergic reaction to the first dose.
+If your child is sick, wait to get the vaccine until his or her symptoms go away.
+Do not let him or her get a second dose if he or she had a severe allergic reaction to the first dose.

 Risks of the hepatitis A vaccine:

 The area where your child got the shot may be sore or tender.
 This is usually mild and goes away in a few hours.
 He or she may also have a headache or loss of appetite, or feel tired for up to 2 days.
 He or she may have an allergic reaction to the vaccine.
 This can be life-threatening.
 If your child has severe allergies, including to latex, ask if the vaccine contains ingredients that can trigger an allergic reaction.

 to the area where your child got the vaccine to relieve swelling and pain.